2i2c-org/team-compass/projects/managed-hubs/incidents/roles-and-team.md

 ## Accountability

-Each of the roles is accountable for their responsibilities, and the {term}`Tech Lead` and the {term}`Engineering Manager` are ultimately accountable for the success of the incident response and how well the process has been followed.
+Each of the roles is accountable for their responsibilities, and the Tech Lead and the Engineering Manager are ultimately accountable for the success of the incident response and how well the process has been followed.